balthier82/queryconnector/README.md

 #Query Connector

-Allows you to attach a query to a spreadsheet LibreOffice/OpenOffice Calc, saving the connection information on the spreadsheet itself for future data updates.
+This extension allows you to attach a query to a spreadsheet LibreOffice/OpenOffice Calc, saving the connection information on the spreadsheet itself for future data updates.
 It does not requires LibreOffice/OpenOffice Base or registering a file *.odb to connect the query.

 **Supported languages: english, italian.**